communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/docs/environment_creation_from_scratch.md

 ### Fill the application secrets

 When doing a full apply the complete application will be created, and will need to read values from the secrets.
-The values for the secrets should therefore be populated before creating a full apply.
+The values for the secrets should therefore be populated beforehand.

 You can do this using AWS console - Secrets Manager.
 Values should be saved as plaintext and without any curly braces that the console initially has as a placeholder.